mahvin92/Covary-encoder/README.md

 The Covary-encoder implements a proprietary sequence encoding logic using the Translator-Interpreter Pre-seeding for Variable-length Fragments (TIPs-VF).
 Covary-encoder is released as obfuscated runtime ONLY.
 Each release has a validity period (per quarter).
 After expiration, users must update to the latest runtime to continue using Covary and other Covary-encoder-dependent implementations, manually or programmatically.

 ## Encoder architecture
-The Covary-encoder was built on TIPs-VF developed by [De los Santos, 2025](https://doi.org/10.1101/2025.02.15.637782) for deep learning applications in synthetic biology.
+The Covary-encoder was built on TIPs-VF, developed by [De los Santos, 2025](https://doi.org/10.1101/2025.02.15.637782) for deep learning applications in synthetic biology.
 TIPs-VF is a _k-mer_-derived, non-overlapping, and frequency-independent encoding scheme.
 It represents genetic sequences based on the relative proximity and directional alignment of k-mer attributes while incorporating sequence, length, and positional awareness.
 TIPs-VF has demonstrated enhanced performance in truncation and fragmentation analysis, sequence homology detection, motif assessment, and splice junction identification using variable-length sequences.

 ![TIPs-VF model](https://github.com/user-attachments/assets/c4cee570-48e9-4d5a-9ed5-e2ef9e87b100)